Maxwell Morrongiello: Doing the Most Good

 - Strengthening oversight of town administration and ensuring ethical conduct in all municipal operations.

 - Establishing a comprehensive 5-year strategic plan with measurable goals for the town like Holliston and Shrewsbury do, or working to incorporate strategic planning into the master plan development process.
-Also strengthening the strategic planning of key departments.

 - Increasing transparency in local government decision-making and operations.